simon-anthony/sqldev_krb/README.md

 #### Get the Source

-Either from the latest branch (3.6 at time of writing) or by downloading a prepackaed version tar file).
+Either clone the current branch or by downloading a prepacked tar file for the latest release from [OpenSSL GitHub releases](https://github.com/openssl/openssl/releases).

 ```Batchfile
 cd %HOMEPATH%\Src
 git clone https://github.com/openssl/openssl.git
 cd openssl
 ```
+Or download and extract a prepacked tar file for the latest release from [OpenSSL GitHub releases](https://github.com/openssl/openssl/releases).

 #### Build Script
 ```Batchfile